 From the simple one-page brochure we’re sharing their words on services offered (as an important adjunct to our two-day story as follows):

-2. Organize workshops and art exhibition locally and nationwide.
+2. Organize workshops and art exhibitions locally and nationwide.

 3. Provide apprenticeship opportunities for emerging artists.